wheresrhys/fetch-mock/docs/fetch-mock/src/content/docs/fetch-mock/troubleshooting/importing.md

   order: 2
 ---

+*Note that the documentation below applies to version 9 and below.*

 The JS ecosystem is in a transitional period between module systems, and there are also a number of different build tools available, all with their own idosyncratic opinions about how JS should be compiled.
 The following detail may help debug any problems, and a few known workarounds are listed below.

 ## Built files